The Junior School Council is an elected group of children who meet regularly to represent the pupils of OLA Junior School and give them a voice.

 Class representatives change each term to give every child an opportunity to represent their class should they so wish.

-There are two representatives at each School Council meeting from Year’s 2 to Year 6.
-Suggestions from Nursery, Reception and Year 1 are heard at the meetings through the Executive Committee.
+There are two representatives at each School Council meeting from Year’s 3 to Year 6.

 The Year 6 children elect who they would like to represent them on the Executive Committee and they then run the School Council meetings for the whole of the academic year.
 They hold the following roles: Chair, Vice Chair, Treasurer and Secretary.